 Skip To...

 I’ll start by saying that hero shooters were never truly a gaming beat for me until now.
 I tried a few in the past, especially that big one that got a sequel, but I always found them a bit daunting.
 However, NetEase Games and Marvel Games have created something truly approachable, flashy, and highly addictive, which, in turn, has slowly made me fall in love with this genre.
-Recently, I had the chance to try an early build of Marvel Rivals, which led to this review in progress.
-I say in progress because while there are many things and heroes to try right now, nothing compares to the full release of a live-service game.
+Recently, I had the chance to try an early build of Marvel Rivals, which led to making a review in progress first.
+However, now that the game’s been out for a while with an established playerbase, it is easier to review it fully.

-Alongside other journalists and content creators, I had the opportunity to access Marvel Rivals ahead of launch.
+Initially, other journalists, content creators, and myself had the opportunity to access Marvel Rivals ahead of launch.
 While many features were disabled, the meat of the game was ready for us to try.
 Quick matches, custom lobbies, and practice vs AI.
 Even if the time was short with it, I have to say it was impactful.
 And more importantly, it hyped me even more for the full release.
-If, like me, you’ve been waiting for a proper hero shooter that’s both beginner-friendly and boasts fast-paced action, my fellow gamer, you may well have hit the jackpot with this one.
+Speaking of which, now that the full release has happened, there are a few new things I’ve noticed.
+Some good, some bad, but fortunately, more of the former.
+All in all, Marvel Rivals is a terrific game for newcomers and veterans of the hero shooter genre.

 A Roster Like No Other

 It should go without saying, but a hero shooter is only as good as its roster.
 Yes, shooting mechanics and game modes help a lot, too, but without many characters to pick, it will suffer.
-Fortunately, Marvel Rivals features a whopping 33 characters at launch, with 31 of those available during the review period.
+Fortunately, Marvel Rivals features a whopping 33 characters at launch.
 If that doesn’t sound appealing, other games of the genre have launched with fewer heroes.
 Furthermore, this will all be free for players as soon as they fire up the game, so that’s a huge bonus for all.

 Since finding matches was a bit difficult due to the number of people in this build, I spent most of my time in custom lobbies and practicing vs AI.
 I mention this because it isn’t the same to try a hero in a live environment compared to one with limited options.
 Still, I was able to try the majority of them or at least my favorites, and I’d say my experience was mostly positive.
 I say ‘mostly’ because I certainly feel there will be a meta as soon as the game launches, and some heroes will just gather dust on the bench.